Today's Bank MarketBy Tom Dougherty

 Everyone is selling the same thing.
 And I am not talking about financial services.
 Every bank and credit union, regardless of size, offers the same products.
 You can open a savings account, secure a loan, access an ATM, and use a mobile app.
 And all of the interest rates — both charged and earned — are close enough to be almost exact.

 All banks and credit unions offer the same products and services.
 There was a time when convenience was essential.
-Today, every bank branch is on your mobile devices.
+Today, every bank branch in your bank market is on your mobile devices.
 And you find a teller at every ATM.
 What can you promise?

 Open a new branch

 If this milk delivery sounds like ancient times, it is.
-But so is that model of banking.
+But so is that model of the bank market.
 Sure, a few customers will switch.
 But is it worth the investment in expensive real estate?

 ”Every bank and credit union, regardless of size, offers the same products”